johntrickett86/laravel-starter-kit-inertia-react/README.md

 - **AI Guidelines**: Integrated AI Guidelines to assist in maintaining code quality and consistency
 - **Full Testing Suite**: More than 150 tests with 100% code coverage using Pest
 -
-This isn't just another Laravel boilerplate—it's a statement that PHP applications can and should be built with the same rigor as strongly-typed languages like Rust or TypeScript.
+This isn't just another Laravel boilerplate—it's a statement that PHP applications can and should be built with the same rigour as strongly typed languages like Rust or TypeScript.

 ## Getting Started